 Academic Year (student

-cohort covered by 2022-23
+cohort covered by 2023-24

 specification)

 Module Code 1607

 Module Title Health Services Management

 Module Organiser(s) Jennifer Gosling

 Faculty Public Health & Policy

 FHEQ Level Level 7

 Credit Value CATS: 15

 ECTS: 7.5

-HECoS Code 100810 : 100088
+HECoS Code 100810:100088

 Term of Delivery Term 3

-Mode of Delivery For 2022-23 this module will be delivered by predominantly
+Mode of Delivery For 2023-24 this module will be delivered by predominantly

 face-to-face teaching modes.

-Where specific teaching methods (lectures, seminars, discussion
+Where specific teaching methods (lectures, seminars,

-groups) are noted in this module specification these will be
+discussion groups) are noted in this module specification

-delivered by predominantly face-to-face sessions.
-There will be a
+these will be delivered by predominantly face-to-face

-combination of live and interactive activities (synchronous
+sessions.
+There will be a combination of live and interactive

-learning) as well as recorded or self-directed study
+activities (synchronous learning) as well as recorded or self-

-(asynchronous learning).
+Made of Childre directed study (asynchronous learning).

 Mode of Study Full-time

 Language of Study English

 Pre-Requisites For students registered on the MSc Public Health.

-Students wishing to take the module must previously have taken
+Students wishing to take the module must previously have

-Organisational Management in Term 2 (D1).
-Additionally, some
+taken Organisational Management in Term 2 (D1).

-management or work experience is an advantage.
+Additionally, some management or work experience is an

+advantage.

 Accreditation by None

-Professional Statutory and
+Professional Statutory

-Regulatory Body
+and Regulatory Body

 Module Cap (Indicative 15

 number of students)

-Target Audience The module is designed for students taking the Health Services
+Target Audience The module is compulsory for students taking the Health

-Management stream of the MSc in Public Health, and is a
+Services Management stream of the MSc in Public Health,

-compulsory module for that stream.
-However, it may also be of
+and is designed for this group of students.
+However, it may

-interest to other students who have taken Introduction to Health
+also be of interest to other students who have taken either

-Economics (1103), Basic Statistics for Public Health & Policy

-(1121), Principles of Social Research (1104), Basic Epidemiology

-l (1121), $(1121)$ , $(1104)$ , $(1104)$ , $(1104)$

-(2001) and either Health Policy, Process & Power (1117) or Health Services (1107) in Term 1, as well as Organisational Management (1403) in Term 2 (see Pre-requisites above).
-Module Description This module runs for 5 weeks at two and a half days per week in the third term E slot.
-The content covers issues relating to the leadership and management of organisations and the basis of common management theories.
-It provides students with the skills to assess the cause of organisational problems and devise appropriate actions.
-It is compulsory for students taking the HSM stream of the MSc Public Health.
-Teaching is a mixture of lectures and seminars.
-Duration 5 weeks at 2.5 days per week Timetabling slot E Last Revised (e.g. year Oct 2021 changes approved)
+Health Policy, Process & Power (1117) or Health Services

+-

+(1107) in Term 1, as well as Organisational Management

+(1403) in Term 2 (see Pre-requisites above).

+Module Description This module runs for 5 weeks at two and a half days per week

+in the third term E slot.

+The content covers issues relating to the leadership and

+management of organisations and the basis of common

+management theories.
+It provides students with the skills to

+assess the cause of organisational problems and devise

+appropriate actions.

+It is compulsory for students taking the HSM stream of the

+MSc Public Health.

+Teaching is a mixture of lectures, seminars and workshops.

+Duration 5 weeks at 2.5 days per week

+Timetabling slot E

+Last Revised (e.g. year September 2023

+changes approved)

-Programme(s) This module is linked to the following programme(s) Status MSc Public Health (Health Services and Management) Compulsory MSc Health Policy, Planning & Finance Recommended
+Programme(s) This module is linked to the following programme(s) Status MSc Public Health (Health Services and Management) Compulsory